 The Open Service Broker API is what ISVs and SaaS vendors use to deliver services to applications and containers running in cloud-native platforms such as Cloud Foundry, OpenShift and Kubernetes.

-If you’re heading to Basel, Switzerland in October for the Cloud Foundry Summit Europe, you can learn more about the project in this talk or at Open Service Broker API and Cloud Foundry Services API office hours.
+If you’re heading to Basel, Switzerland in October for the Cloud Foundry Summit Europe, you can learn more about the project in this talk at Open Service Broker API and Cloud Foundry Services API office hours.

 The recently formed Services API project (under the Application Runtime PMC) aims to enhance the developer workflow on Cloud Foundry provisioning and managing services.
 Contributors from VMware and SUSE are already working on many new features in the Cloud Controller and Open Service Broker API.
 By improving both these workflows in the platform and the Open Service Broker API specification, the team hopes to encourage a diverse ecosystem of services that can be consumed by cloud-native platforms like Cloud Foundry and Kubernetes.